FabricLabs/idlerpg-bot/README.md

 # idlerpg-bot
-Simple chatbot implementing IdleRPG, a pointless game rewarding users for inactivity.
+Simple chatbot implementing IdleRPG, a self-playing game which rewards users for inactivity.
+This is the main bot code, which connects [`idlerpg`][idlerpg] with [the `doorman` chatbot framework][doorman].

 ## Quick Start
 Copy `config.json.sample` to `config.json` and change to suit your needs.